 But luckily, for both consumers and the economy of Belgium, things have changed.
 Night work is now allowed and this means Belgian ecommerce companies can compete again with foreign players in terms of fast deliveries.

 The top 10 online stores in Belgium

 As said, the top ten of online stores in Belgium is made up mostly of foreign players.
 And of course, this top 10 list changes every year.
-But in 2017, this was the list of ten biggest online stores in Belgium, based on data from the annual Twinkle100:
+But in 2018, this was the list of ten biggest online stores in Belgium, based on data from the Ecommerce Foundation:

 Coolblue is a Dutch omnichannel retailer that launched its very first online store, in the Netherlands, in 2000.
 Two years later, the company launched ecommerce websites such as PDAshop.be and Digicamshop.be in Belgium.
 In 2007, Coolblue opened a physical store in Antwerp.
 Currently, it also has physical stores in Lochristi and Zaventem.
 In both the Netherlands and Belgium, Coolblue is famous for its customer service and the accompanying effort to make customers happy during the pre- and post-purchase stage.

 The five biggest online retailers in Belgium aren’t Belgian.
 Take for example, Amazon, the US ecommerce giant that doesn’t have a dedicated online store in Belgium, but is still among the biggest players.
 If you visit Amazon.be, you won’t even be redirected to Amazon.fr or Amazon.de, but it’s home to an insurance company with the same name.
 No, if you’re a Belgian customer looking to shop at Amazon, you have to visit Amazon France or one of the other European Amazon marketplaces.

 The rest of the top 10 online stores in Belgium